aschleg/petpy/README.md

 ~~~
 import petpy

-pf = petpy.Petfinder(key)
+pf = petpy.Petfinder(key) # create connection to Petfinder API

-cats = pf.breed_list('cat')
+cats = pf.breed_list('cat') # return all the listed cats breeds on the Petfinder website in JSON format

-pf.pet_getRandom()
+# The following returns the first 1,000 cat records in Washington in the Petfinder database as a pandas DataFrame.
+cats_wa = pf.pet_find(location='WA', animal='cat', count=1000, return_df=True)

+pf.pet_getRandom() # return a random pet record
 ~~~

-The above simple example creates an authenticated connection to the Petfinder API and then uses that connection to pull the entire list of cat breeds listed in the Petfinder database.
-The next line returns a randomly selected pet record.

 ## Available Methods

 Below is a summary table of the available methods in the petpy library and the accompanying Petfinder API method, as well as a brief description.
 Please see the petpy documentation for more information on each method.
 The Petfinder API methods documentation can also be found [here](https://www.petfinder.com/developers/api-docs#methods).
+All functions have a `return_df` parameter that when set to `True`, returns a pandas DataFrame of the results to facilitate more efficient data analysis.

 | Method                | Petfinder API Method | Description                                                                                        |
 |-----------------------|----------------------|----------------------------------------------------------------------------------------------------|